 Important note to musicians and record labels: Please do not send me your CDs!
 If you want your new release considered for review by a whole bunch of fine writers, look here: LondonJazz News.
-(See the Team page for details… Read More ›
+(See the About Us page for… Read More ›

 In the end it’s the overall mix of great ensemble playing and strong soloing that make this such a satisfying listen Source: LondonJazz: CD REVIEW: Tom Haines & the Birmingham Jazz Orchestra – Live